LimeChain/gosemble/docs/docs/index.md

 mainly because of _Go_'s simplicity and automatic memory management.
 It is a modern, powerful, and fast language, backed by Google and used in many of their software, thus making it an ideal candidate for implementing Polkadot Runtimes.

+If your are new to Polkadot, please check our [onboarding guide](/development/onboarding).